 In the agricultural census for Guam of 2018 (NASS, 2020), 89 farmers reported growing breadfruit.
-They harvested 44,365 pounds of fruit from 898 trees.
+They harvested 44,365 pounds of fruit from 898 trees and delivered them markets.
 The fruit was sold by the pound as fresh produce.
 These figures represent only a small portion of the breadfruit actually consumed on Guam because most fruit is harvested from backyard or wild trees and is not included in the official statistics.
 This is especially true for wild trees (Figure 3).